 For each environmental, social and governance category we have defined specific topics which we assess at different stages during the investment process.
 These topics are based on renown ESG definitions such as from the Sustainability Accounting Standards Board (SASB), the UN PRI, the EU and the BaFin and are summarized in figure 2.

 - Air and water pollution

 - Energy efficiency

 - Hazardous materials

 - Land degradation

 - Sustainable resource use

-Waste
+- Waste management

-- management Climate change
+- Climate change adaptation

-- adaptation Circular
+- Circular economy considerations

-- considerations Supply chain management
+- Supply chain management